 The modern supply chain is an intricate and nuanced business process that involves numerous key actors, and of course, requires mounds of resources in order to function efficiently, effectively and securely.
 For those key actors, that is.
 As for the environment, or the individual logistics businesses involved in the process, the costs can be sky-high.
-From implementing modern road freight solutions to digitizing your entire operation and sourcing goods and materials sustainably, there’s plenty you can do to minimize costs for your business and retain your competitive advantage in the process.
+From implementing modern freight forwarders network solutions to digitizing your entire operation and sourcing goods and materials sustainably, there’s plenty you can do to minimize costs for your business and retain your competitive advantage in the process.

 But it’s not just about championing new technology or implementing new in-house rules and regulations – it’s about creating a comprehensive sustainability strategy that will encompass all of the relevant solutions from different fields.
 With that in mind, let us take a look at the five effective ways you can make your supply chain more sustainable, and thus cut costs, strengthen logistics, and save the environment in the process.

 1. Identifying and eliminating risky suppliers

 First and foremost, it’s important to identify the underperformers as well as the risky suppliers in your supply chain.
 Why?
 Because these partners might be holding you back, jeopardizing the entire supply chain, elevating extraneous energy and fuel consumption, and putting your brand’s reputation in danger to boot.
 Using available systems like the ETQ Reliance Supply Chain Quality software allow you to have total control over your process, thus, by identifying and weeding out the risky suppliers and partners from your supply chain, you can strengthen your position in the industry in a number of ways.